Top picks for the Summer Holidays

 Visit the Zoo

 Why not spend the day with amazing wildlife at attractions throughout Cornwall.
 You can have up close encounters at Newquay Zoo giving you the chance to meet their popular residents and learn all about them from their keepers.
-Or if you are near Looe, take a trip to the Monkey Sanctuary or Porfell Animal Land.
+Or journey down to the Helford river and the wonderful Seal Sanctuary.

 So, if you are lucky enough to be coming to Cornwall in the summer, make sure you get to do at least one of our top tips… and if you have any you think should have made the list, please post them on Facebook.